 You can also try yoga, swimming, reading, or walking while you are traveling to help you take your mind off your speech.
 Of course, these are just some examples, but it’s ultimately up to you to decide what activities help you relax and alleviate the stress you may feel while working as a public speaker.

 It would be best to give yourself a break now and then.
 Public speakers are always on the go; while this might feel exhilarating, it can wear you down.

 Giving yourself permission to stop and take a break when needed is essential.
-Part of this is also recognising when you need a break instead of constantly telling yourself you’re okay in some effort to prove that you aren’t weak.
+Part of this is also recognizing when you need a break instead of constantly telling yourself you’re okay in some effort to prove that you aren’t weak.
 Taking breaks isn’t soft and vital to your mental health.

 Conduct More Webinars

-Finally, if travelling all the time is taking too much of a toll on your mental and physical health, don’t be afraid to do more digital, remote speaking events.
+Finally, if traveling all the time is taking too much of a toll on your mental and physical health, don’t be afraid to do more digital, remote speaking events.
 Webinars can be just as exciting and effective if you put effort into them.

-Preparing for a webinar can significantly reduce stress compared to prepping and travelling for a live event.
+Preparing for a webinar can significantly reduce stress compared to prepping and traveling for a live event.
 Furthermore, commuting is terrible for your physical and mental health.
 Webinars can help reduce the time you need to be on the road.
 You can create a webinar in a few minutes from your device with MyOwnConference.
 All you need is good internet and a great mood.

-Understandably, your audience and their satisfaction might seem your number one priority as a public speaker, but it’s not.
+Understandably, your audience and their satisfaction might seem like your number one priority as a public speaker, but it’s not.
 If you are not satisfied, you cannot expect to please others.
-So it’s your mental health and well-being that you should prioritise.
+So it’s your mental health and well-being that you should prioritize.
 Only when you are happy and healthy can you do your job well and succeed more.

 Don’t forget to check our website for more details!